almallama/hulquminumchart/README.md

-# hulquminumchart
+# Interactive Chart of the consonants of Hul'q'umi'num'
-Making an interaction chart of the consonants for Hul'q'umi'num'
+This chart is based on the IPA 2018 I-Chart, and shows the consonants of Hul'q'umi'num'